myoshimu/pu-label-design/README.md

 # Simulation code for *The Advantage of Label Design in Dropout Prediction*

-This repository contains the code for the simulation study (Section 7) of

-> Katsuragi, M. and Tanaka, K. *The Advantage of Label Design in Dropout
-> Prediction: Enhancing Performance through Event-Type Separation.*
-> (under review)

 The simulation asks two questions that the single-cohort result cannot answer on its own: